pangenome/odgi/docs/rst/commands/odgi.rst

   BED.

 | **odgi test** [<TEST NAME|PATTERN|TAGS> …] [*OPTION*]…
-| The odgi test(1) command starts all unit tests that are implemented in
+| The odgi test command starts all unit tests that are implemented in
   odgi.
-For targeted testing, a subset of tests can be selected. odgi test(1) depends on `Catch2 <https://github.com/catchorg/Catch2>`__.
+For targeted testing, a subset of tests can be selected. odgi test depends on `Catch2 <https://github.com/catchorg/Catch2>`__.
 In the default setting, all results are printed to stdout.

 | **odgi unchop** [**-i, –idx**\ =\ *FILE*] [**-o, –out**\ =\ *FILE*]
   [*OPTION*]…
-| The odgi unchop(1) command merges each unitig into a single node.
+| The odgi unchop command merges each unitig into a single node.

 | **odgi unitig** [**-i, –idx**\ =\ *FILE*] [*OPTION*]…
-| The odgi unitig(1) command can print all unitigs of a given odgi graph
+| The odgi unitig command can print all unitigs of a given odgi graph
   to standard output in FASTA format.
 Unitigs can also be emitted in a fixed sequence quality FASTQ format.
 Various parameters can refine the unitigs to print.

-**odgi validate** [**-i, –input**\ =\ *FILE*] [*OPTION*]… The odgi validate(1) command validates the graph (currently, it checks if the paths are consistent with the graph topology).
+**odgi validate** [**-i, –input**\ =\ *FILE*] [*OPTION*]… The odgi validate command validates the graph (currently, it checks if the paths are consistent with the graph topology).

 | **odgi version** [*OPTION*]…
-| The odgi version(1) command prints the current git version with tags
+| The odgi version command prints the current git version with tags
   and codename to stdout (like *v-44-g89d022b “back to old ABI”*).
   Optionally, only the release, version or codename can be printed.

 | **odgi view** [**-i, –idx**\ =\ *FILE*] [*OPTION*]…
-| The odgi view(1) command can convert a graph in odgi format to GFAv1.
+| The odgi view command can convert a graph in odgi format to GFAv1.
   It can reveal a graph’s internal structures for e.g. debugging processes.

 | **odgi viz** [**-i, –idx**\ =\ *FILE*] [**-o, –out**\ =\ *FILE*]
   [*OPTION*]…
-| The odgi viz(1) command can produce a linear, static visualization of
+| The odgi viz command can produce a linear, static visualization of
   an odgi variation graph.
 It aggregates the pangenome into bins and directly renders a raster image.
 The binning level depends on the target width of the PNG to emit.
 Can be used to produce visualizations